- MEMBERS ONLY

 field of metallurgy or materials science.
 Students should display original thought and creativity in the development of the essays, which should include a comprehensive bibliography on which the paper is based.

-Cash Prize: This contest has an undergraduate and graduate division, offering a cash prize of $1,000 to the first winner and $500 to the second place winner of each division.
-To enable recipients to receive the award in person at the TMS Annual Meeting, $250 of each prize is to be used to offset travel expenses.
+Cash Prize: This contest has an undergraduate and graduate division, awarding a first and second place in each division.
+To enable recipients to receive the award in person at the TMS annual meeting, $250 is available to offset travel expenses.
 This award is funded through the TMS Foundation

 - The applicant must be a student member of Material Advantage.